 The members of the Nomination/Governance Committee during 2016 were Messrs.
 Linn, Müller-Ineichen, Vättö and Kramer, with Mr. Linn serving as the Chairman.
-In line with the Board's belief that it is in the best interests of the Company that the membership of the Committees of the Board change from time to time, Mr. Müller-Ineichen resigned as a member of the Nomination/Governance Committee and Mr. Kramer was appointed to the Nomination/Governance Committee is independent as defined by NASDAQ listing standards.
+In line with the Board's belief that it is in the best interests of the Company that the membership of the Committees of the Board change from time to time, Mr. Müller-Ineichen resigned as a member of the Nomination/Governance Committee and Mr. Kramer was appointed to the Nomination/Governance Committee effective November 15, 2016.
+Each member of the Nomination/Governance Committee is independent as defined by NASDAQ listing standards.